Please note: At your instructor's discretion,

 SPSS

-a couple of variables.
-And you will be asked to recode and
+variables.
+And you will be asked to recode and create a

-information on two or more other variables (e.g.m to
+information on two or more other variables (e.g. to create

-create a white, female, Democrat dummy variable).
-You will
+a white, female, Democrat dummy variable).
+You will show

-show that you have created and labeled new variables
+that you have created and labeled new variables correctly

-correctly with frequency tables.
-You will also be asked to
+with frequency tables.
+You will also be asked to generate

-variable and its subgroups (i.e., to split the variable
+its subgroups (i.e., to split the variable into groups and

 Unit 2